ZtaMDev/Dars-Framework/dars/docs/events.md

+# Events in Dars

+This is the documentation for the events in Dars.

 ## Event Calling System

 Custom components in Dars can have events associated with them.
 You can set an event on a custom component using the `set_event` method.